Surprises: TimelineThe Timeline offers a chronological view of significant events in the history of the play Surprises.

 4 November 2011

-The Cultural Olympiad announces Alan Ayckbourn will premiere his as yet unnamed 76th play alongside an unnamed Ayckbourn revival at Scarborough's Stephen Joseph Theatre and Chichester Festival Theatre as part of the London 2012 festival celebrating the London 2012 Olympic Games.
+The Cultural Olympiad announces Alan Ayckbourn will premiere his as yet unnamed 76th play alongside an unnamed Ayckbourn revival at Scarborough's Stephen Joseph Theatre and Chichester Festival Theatre as part of the London 2012 Festival.

 10 November 2011

-Alan Ayckbourn publicly confirms the title of Surprises for the first time in a pre-show talk at The Old Laundry Theatre, Bowness-on-Windemere.
+Alan Ayckbourn publicly confirms the title of Surprises for the first time in a pre-show talk at The Old Laundry Theatre, Bowness-on-Windemere; the play's three acts are now named The Surprise Husband, The Surprise Birthday and Surprises.

 3 December 2011